Shivaaaaamm/powerbi-sales-dashboard/README.md

 ## 🔍 Business Problem

-Businesses often struggle to understand sales performance across regions and product categories, making it difficult to identify profitable areas and optimize pricing strategies.
+Businesses often struggle to understand which products and regions drive revenue and profitability, making it difficult to optimize pricing strategies and improve decision-making.

 ---

 ## 🎯 Objective

-To build an interactive dashboard that provides clear insights into sales, profit, and regional performance to support data-driven decision-making.
+To build an interactive dashboard that provides clear insights into sales, profit, and regional performance to support data-driven business decisions.

 ---

 ## 📈 Key Insights

-* Technology category generates highest revenue and profit
+* Technology category generates the highest revenue and profit
 * West region performs best across all metrics
-* Copiers and Phones are top profit-generating sub-categories
+* Copiers and Phones are the most profitable sub-categories
 * Higher discounts negatively impact profitability

 ---

 ## 🛠 Tools & Technologies

-* Power BI (Dashboard & Visualization)
+* Power BI (Data Visualization & Dashboarding)
-* CSV Dataset (Superstore Data)
+* CSV Dataset (Superstore)
-* Data Analysis & Visualization Techniques
+* Data Analysis Techniques

 ---